 Living in Toronto (after Vancouver), I’m now blessed with a real summer: sunny days and hot nights, no jacket required.
 While commuting home by bike in the summer months here in TO, I often rode by softball games in progress.
 It seemed like the perfect way to spend a summer night: enjoying the weather, getting in shape, and making friends.
 So in late May, 2013, I sent an email request to join a team in the Toronto Arts League.
 A few days later I was delighted to receive this reply:

 “Julie: Consider yourself drafted by the Badgers!”

-I never thought playing on a sports team would be for me, but there’s something so potent about working together, each playing our position, accepting each other’s errors and strike-outs with support and magnanimity, high fiving our shared accomplishments, and of course, the after-pub – my one guaranteed weekly night out.
+I never thought playing on a sports team would be for me, but there’s something potent about working together, each playing a role, accepting each other’s errors and strike-outs with support and magnanimity, high five-ing our shared accomplishments, and of course, the after-pub – a guaranteed weekly night out.
 So thank you Badgers for your commitment, humour and enthusiasm.

 And wouldn’t you know…we’re on a four game winning streak!
 Next week we play the best team in the league and we’ve even got a chance at the playoffs.

 Win or lose, I love my team.
 And, for me, Wednesday is the new Friday.